-Joel Primack, UCSC

-Although the first evidence for dark matter was discovered in the 1930s, it was in the early 1980s that astronomers became convinced that most of the mass holding galaxies and clusters of galaxies together is invisible.
-For two decades, theories were proposed and challenged, but it wasn't until the beginning of the 21st century that the "Double Dark" standard cosmological model was accepted: cold dark matter -- non-atomic matter different from that which makes up the planets, stars, and us -- plus dark energy together making up 95% of the cosmic density.
-The challenge now is to understand the underlying physics of the particles that make up dark matter and the nature of dark energy.
-This lecture includes astronomical videos and ends with David Weinberg's "Dark Matter Rap" (1992).

-A Brief History of Dark Matter

-- 1930s Discovery that cluster $\sigma_V \sim 1000$ km/s - 1970s Discovery of flat galaxy rotation curves - 1980 Most astronomers are convinced that dark matter exists around galaxies and clusters - 1980-84 short life of Hot Dark Matter theory - 1984 Cold Dark Matter (CDM) theory proposed - 1992 COBE discovers CMB fluctuations as predicted by - CDM; CHDM and LCDM are favored CDM variants - 1998 SN Ia and other evidence of Dark Energy - 2000 ΛCDM is the Standard Cosmological Model - 2003-08 WMAP and LSS data confirm ΛCDM predictions - ~2010 Discovery of dark matter particles??
+Historical Introduction to ACDM Cosmology Joel Primack University of California, Santa Cruz Historical Introduction to ΛCDM Comology Joel Primack, UCSC Although the first evidence for dark matter was discovered in the 1930s, it was not until about 1980 that astronomers became convinced that most of the mass holding galaxies and clusters of galaxies together is invisible.
+For two decades, alternative theories were proposed and challenged.
+By the beginning of the 21st century the ΛCDM "Double Dark" standard cosmological model was accepted: cold dark matter -- nonatomic matter different from that which makes up the stars, planets, and us -- plus dark energy together make up 95% of the cosmic density.
+ACDM correctly predicts the cosmic background radiation and the large-scale distribution of galaxies.
+The challenge now is to understand the underlying physics of the dark matter and the dark energy.
+The lecture concludes with David Weinberg's "Dark Matter Rap."
+A Brief History of Dark Matter - 1930s Discovery that cluster $\sigma{v} \sim 1000$ km/s - 1970s Discovery of flat galaxy rotation curves - 1980s Most astronomers are convinced that dark matter exists around galaxies and clusters - 1980-84 short life of Hot Dark Matter theory - 1983-84 Cold Dark Matter (CDM) theory proposed - 1992 COBE discovers CMB fluctuations as predicted by CDM; CHDM and Λ CDM are favored CDM variants - 1998 SN Ia and other evidence of Dark Energy - 2000 ACDM is the Standard Cosmological Model - 2003-12 WMAP, Planck, and LSS confirm ΛCDM predictions - ~2013 Discovery of dark matter particles??